rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 # Link Tracking with StimulusReflex - Part I

-era of the backend-side-managed frontends.
-This might sound weird but there's been a couple of projects, starting with [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) and following with things like [Motion](https://github.com/unabridged/motion) and [Sockpuppet](https://github.com/jonathan-s/django-sockpuppet), which use WebSockets to push updates from the server to the client and update the DOM accordingly.
+This is the first of a series about StimulusReflex, a new tool to help you bring Rails to the era of the backend-side-managed frontends.
+I was surprised to see that [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) and following with things like [Motion](https://github.com/unabridged/motion) and [Sockpuppet](https://github.com/jonathan-s/django-sockpuppet) use WebSockets to push updates from the server to the client and update the DOM accordingly.

 Luckily the team at [StimulusReflex's folks](https://docs.stimulusreflex.com) created a gem that does just that.
 I'll show you how to use it by building a link shortener with this new and exciting technology.
 In this part of the series, we'll focus on setting up and running StimulusReflex so we can build awesome features for our next project.